he3-app/he3-tool-demo/README.md

 ## Getting Stared

-You can get quick start in: [https://docs.he3app.com](https://docs.he3app.com) or follow these steps:
+Follow the detailed steps on the [quick start](https://docs.he3app.com) page or follow these simple steps below.

 ### Install Latest He3